-Nothing is more annoying than finding blackheads on the chin.
-And the more you clear them, the more they reappear.
-They put a damper on your dream to achieve bright and glowing skin.
+Nothing is more annoying than finding blackheads on your chin.
+The more you try to clear them, the more they reappear.
+They dampen your dreams of achieving bright and glowing skin.
 But there is no need to worry.

 What Causes Blackheads On The Chin?

 A combination of factors often causes blackheads on the chin.
-These include:
+These factors include:

 - Hormonal imbalance: Hormonal imbalance during puberty, pregnancy, or your menstrual cycle can cause blackheads on the chin.

 - Stress: The cells that produce sebum have stress receptors.
-So, stress can easily cause blackheads.
+Hence, stress can easily cause blackheads.

 - Poor drainage of the lymphatic system: This makes it difficult for your body to get rid of toxins.